Universality probability: Characterization and randomness of universality probability

 It was shown that when the underlying machine is universal, these numbers are highly algorithmically random.
 More specifically, it is Martin-Löf random relative to the third iteration of the halting problem.
 In other words, they are random relative to null sets that can be defined with four quantifiers in Peano arithmetic.
-Vice versa, given such a highly random number (with appropriate approximation properties) there is a Turing machine with universality probability that number.
+Vice versa, given such a highly random number (with appropriate approximation properties) there is a Turing machine with a universal probability of that number.

 Relation with Chaitin's constant

 Universality probabilities are very related to the Chaitin constant, which is the halting probability of a universal prefix-free machine.
 In a sense, they are complementary to the halting probabilities of universal machines relative to the third iteration of the halting problem.
 In particular, the universality probability can be seen as the non-halting probability of a machine with oracle the third iteration of the halting problem.
 Vice versa, the non-halting probability of any prefix-free machine with this highly non-computable oracle is the universality probability of some prefix-free machine.